alexmyczko/fnt/README.md

 # Why?

 If you run [Debian](https://www.debian.org) stable, you don't get the latest fonts, unless someone backports them actively.
-So this is useful to just get the latest and greates fonts from Debian sid.
+So this is useful to just get the latest and greatest fonts from Debian sid.
 It gets even worse with non Debian based Linux distributions.

 If you run [macOS](https://www.next.com), neither [fink](https://www.finkproject.org), [brew](https://brew.sh), nor [macports](https://www.macports.org) come with a great list of available to install fonts.